jlikhuva/blog/posts/algebra.md

-# An Algebra of Biological Systems
+# An Algebra and Calculus of Living Systems

+- Algebra - compositionality and associated rules
+- Calculus - continuos variation / dynamics / change

 ## Introduction